Overslaan naar belangrijkste inhoud

 2. Respond to customer support queries quickly

-Ideally, speedier replies will go hand in hand with faster resolutions.
-But even if you can’t solve a ticket immediately, it still pays to respond to the customer ASAP.
+Quick first replies can result in higher customer satisfaction.
+Even if you can’t solve the ticket immediately, it still pays to respond to the customer ASAP.

 3. Personalize support interactions

-Equip agents with the tools they need in a customer service solution to easily pull customer information, view the conversation history, and streamline conversations.
+Equip agents with customer service software that has the capabilities they need to easily pull customer information, view the conversation history, and streamline conversations.
 The Zendesk Agent Workspace, for example, offers agents customer context in order for them to deliver a personalized experience.

 4. Incentivize loyalty

 Increase customer retention by rewarding customers who are loyal to your company.
-By showing customers you appreciate their business, you provide them with yet another reason (besides your great product) to stick around.
+By showing customers you appreciate their business, you give them another reason to stick around.

 To buy your business some customer goodwill, consider offering: